Windows Master Control Panel shortcut

-The Windows Master Control Panel shortcut, labeled All Tasks in the Windows Registry and by at least one Microsoft developer, and also often informally called Windows God Mode by bloggers is a shortcut to access various control settings in Windows Vista and later operating systems, including Windows 10 and Windows 11.
+The Windows Master Control Panel shortcut, labeled All Tasks in the Windows Registry and by at least one Microsoft developer, and also often informally called Windows God Mode, is a shortcut to access various control settings in Windows Vista and later operating systems, including Windows 10 and Windows 11.
 By creating a folder with a certain name, users have access to all the operating system's control panels from within a single folder.
-The existence was widely published outside of Microsoft documentation in 2007 and gained popularity when the name "God Mode" was used by bloggers.
+The existence was widely published outside of Microsoft documentation in 2007 and gained popularity when the name "God Mode" was coined.
 Variations of the same method can access different options, and have also been described as "God Mode" folders.

 Implementation

 The functionality, All Tasks, that was discovered and nicknamed Master Control Panel or God Mode was designed as the base folder for searching control panel options using the new start menu's search function.
 This allows users to type what they want to do (e.g. "Change screen resolution") and they will get the right control panel options as search result.
 The shortcut is implemented by creating a folder with the extension .{ED7BA470-8E54-465E-825C-99712043E01C}.
 "GodMode" was simply the folder name used when the feature was popularized, but any name may be used.
 The same functionality can be achieved by creating a standard Windows shortcut with the path explorer.exe shell:::{ED7BA470-8E54-465E-825C-99712043E01C} or by creating a Desktop.ini file in a folder that includes the extension's CLSID (Class ID).
-On Windows 11 after creating the shortcut, its name will disappear.
+On Windows 10 or Windows 11 after creating the shortcut, its name will disappear.